Lashvardi/Tech-Task/README.en.md

 ## 📥 Submission Guidelines

+Once you've completed the task:

+1. Host your web application on [Vercel](https://vercel.com/).
-Once you've completed the task, submit a link to your repository via the designated submission platform.
+2. Submit the following via the designated submission platform:
+   - Link to your repository.
+   - Link to your hosted application on Vercel.

 Best of luck, and have fun building your country explorer! 🚀